 Two years into a slow economic recovery, many Montana rural communities are still struggling to create jobs.
-The unemployment rate in rural counties is just under eight percent compared to six percent for Montana’s metropolitan counties.
+The unemployment rate in rural counties is just under eight percent compared to six percent for Montana’s metropolitan counties, with those people counting on their local Montana Social Security office to provide the benefits they need.

 In hard economic times, Montana has relied on its forests for jobs and income.